Yosemite is that magical place in California where dramatic mountains, granite peaks, and alpine mountain lakes all exist within the same wilderness.

 Yosemite is a bucket list destination that offers incredible hiking trails and many overnight backpacking experiences as well.

-I recently completed my first ever solo backpacking trip and what a better place to do that than in Yosemite!
+I recently completed my first-ever solo backpacking trip and what better place to do that than Yosemite National Park!
 For my solo trip, I chose the Cathedral Lakes Trail which is a beginner-friendly backpacking route.

 Many people also day hike to Cathedral Lakes because backpacking permits for this trail can be hard to come by.